Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Metric Score Remarks

-Durability 3.9 Soft comfort can require more regular resetting
+Durability 3.9 Soft cushions needed regular reshaping

 Compare performance scores of these sofas